krzemienski/awesome-from-stars/README.md

 * [devshah2/Watermark-Remover](https://github.com/devshah2/Watermark-Remover): Computer Vision tool to detect and remove common patterns across a series of images
 * [sw-257/Watermark-Remover](https://github.com/sw-257/Watermark-Remover): A tool for removing watermarks from an image
 * [IBM/Watson-Unity-ARKit](https://github.com/IBM/Watson-Unity-ARKit): # WARNING: This repository is no longer maintained :warning:  This repository will not be updated.
 The repository will be kept available in read-only mode.
 * [Rudrabha/Wav2Lip](https://github.com/Rudrabha/Wav2Lip): This repository contains the codes of "A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild", published at ACM Multimedia 2020.
+For HD commercial model, please try out Sync Labs
 * [h2oai/wave](https://github.com/h2oai/wave): Realtime Web Apps and Dashboards for Python and R
 * [onmyway133/Wave](https://github.com/onmyway133/Wave): :ocean: Declarative chainable animations in Swift
 * [naomiaro/waveform-playlist](https://github.com/naomiaro/waveform-playlist): Multitrack Web Audio editor and player with canvas waveform preview.
 Set cues, fades and shift multiple tracks in time.
 Record audio tracks or provide audio annotations.
 Export your mix to AudioBuffer or WAV!
 Add effects from Tone.js.
 Project inspired by Audacity.